 Choriocarcinoma is an aggressive, highly vascular tumor.
 When it is associated with gestation, it is often considered part of the spectrum of gestational trophoblastic disease; it is then termed gestational choriocarcinoma.
 When it occurs in the absence of preceding gestation, it is termed non-g...

 Choroid plexus malignancies can be classified as primary or secondary neoplasms of the choroid plexus:

-choroid plexus carcinoma (CPC)
+choroid plexus carcinoma (WHO Grade III)

 Chronic myeloid leukemia (CML), also known as chronic myelogenous leukemia, is a myeloproliferative neoplasm characterized by the overproduction of granulocytes with fairly normal differentiation.

 The annual incidence is about 1 per 100,000 1,3.
 The typical age at presentation is ...

 Chronic myelomonocytic leukemia (CMML) is a relatively rare clonal hematologic disorder.
 In the World Health Organization classification, it is listed as a disorder with features of both myelodysplastic syndromes and myeloproliferative neoplasms.